josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 Griff always wanted to be at eye level with the people in the room.
 If there was an empty chair, he'd be in it (sometimes even at the dinner table, if someone left their chair open long enough).
 If he felt like he was missing out on too much, he'd get somebody to pick him up.
 My brother nicknamed him "Bazooka" for his habit of getting up on the back of the sofa and standing on your shoulder just to get a better view.

-Griff loved blankets, and being warm and cozy, but given the choice, he preferred to use a piece of clothing that belonged to my wife, or to me.
+Griff loved blankets, and being warm and cozy.
+But given the choice, he preferred to use a piece of clothing that belonged to my wife, or to me.
 He loved a good spot in the sun—particularly if it happened to be by the fireplace.
 But in a pinch, a basket of fresh laundry, or perhaps a properly smooshed-down throw pillow would do the trick.

 <img alt="Griff, curled up in a basket of fresh laundry" src="/images/post_images/griff/griff-laundry.jpg" loading="lazy" />